11matt556/PyAutomation/README.md

 5. After the program completes it will create an `output.csv` and an `review.csv` file.
     - "output.csv" will contain the RITM for each computer in the format Tim's script is expecting
     -  **"output.csv" is cleared each time the program is run**
-6. (Optional) Any items the program encountered errors on will be printed out to the terminal, as well as saved to `review.csv` for you to manually review.
+6. (Optional) If the program encountered any errors, it will print out the items that caued the errors.
+It will also save a copy as review.csv.
-    - Typically this is due to no ticket being found, or a ticket being in an unexpected state
+    - Please manually review these tickets to make sure they are completed properly
     - **"review.csv" is cleared each time the program is run**

 Please report any unusual behavior to me as it is very possible there are still some bugs